Ship a Motorcycle to Germany with Full Customs Support

 How much does it cost to ship a motorcycle to Germany?

-What is the average transit time for shipping a motorcycle from the USA to Germany?
+What is the typical transit time to ship a motorcycle from the USA to Germany?